Hound Dog (song): Background and composition

 The song was written for a woman to sing in which she berates "her selfish, exploitative man", and in it she "expresses a woman's rejection of a man – the metaphorical dog in the title".
 According to Iain Thomas, "'Hound Dog' embodies the Thornton persona she had crafted as a comedienne prior to entering the music business" by parading "the classic puns, extended metaphors, and sexual double entendres so popular with the bawdy genre."
 R&B expert George A. Moonoogian concurs, calling it "a biting and scathing satire in the double-entendre genre" of 1950s rhythm and blues.

 Leiber and Stoller wrote the song "Hound Dog" in 12 to 15 minutes, with Leiber scribbling the lyrics in pencil on ordinary paper and without musical notation in the car on the way to Stoller's apartment.
 Said Leiber, "'Hound Dog' took like twelve minutes.
 That's not a complicated piece of work.
 But the rhyme scheme was difficult.
 Also the metric structure of the music was not easy."
 According to Leiber, as soon as they reached the parking lot and Stoller's 1937 Plymouth, "I was beating out a rhythm we called the 'buck dance' on the roof of the car.
 We got to Johnny Otis's house and Mike went right to the piano … didn't even bother to sit down.
 He had a cigarette in his mouth that was burning his left eye, and he started to play the song."

-Leiber and Stoller along with Johnny Otis, also wrote a different version to the "Hound Dog" song structure on behalf of Big Mama Thornton, recorded with an alternative lyric entitled "Tom Cat".

 Big Mama Thornton's version (1952/53)

 Thornton's recording of "Hound Dog" is credited with "helping to spur the evolution of black R&B into rock music".
 Brandeis University professor Stephen J. Whitfield, in his 2001 book In Search of American Jewish Culture, regards "Hound Dog" as a marker of "the success of race-mixing in music a year before the desegregation of public schools was mandated" in Brown v.
 Board of Education.
 Leiber regarded the original recording by the 350-pound "blues belter" Big Mama Thornton as his favorite version, while Stoller said, "If I had to name my favorite recordings, I'd say they are Big Mama Thornton's 'Hound Dog' and Peggy Lee's 'Is That All There Is?'"

 In 1992, Leiber and Stoller recalled that during the rehearsal, Thornton sang the song as a ballad.
 Leiber said that this was not the way they planned and sang it for her, with Stoller on piano, as an example of the concept.
 Thornton agreed to try their recommendation.
 According to Maureen Mahon, a music professor at New York University, Thornton's version is "an important [part of the] beginning of rock-and-roll, especially in its use of the guitar as the key instrument".